Katie with her family in 2019, after she was declared five years cancer free.

 During those two years, I joyfully gave birth to my second daughter.
 I was diligent about my skin checks as I was petrified of the skin cancer returning.
 I visited The Skin Cancer Foundation’s website and read everything I could about how to prevent skin cancer and perform self-exams at home.
 So when I noticed a lump the size of a ping pong ball on my left armpit, the same arm where my biopsy had been performed when I had melanoma, I began to worry about the possibility of recurrence.

-I was home, caring for my one-month-old daughter when the phone rang.
+I was home, caring for my 1-month-old daughter when the phone rang.
 “I have the results of your biopsy,” the doctor said.
 “Unfortunately, I have bad news.
 Your melanoma has returned.”
 This time, it was stage IIIC metastatic cancer, and it had spread to my lymph nodes.

 It was 2008, and there were not a lot of treatment options.
 I was given “less than a 5 percent chance” of survival for five years.
 My family and I traveled across our home state of Arizona, meeting with every oncologist who would answer my calls.
 It wasn’t until I was accepted into a clinical trial through the Mayo Clinic that I started to feel any hope.